Marriage is Blessing From God

 2. You Can Talk About Your Day.

 Go to bed at the same time gives you a great time to reconnect after your day.
 You remember things the kids did that you want to laugh about.
 You can share things you accomplished you are proud about.
 You can talk about something you read or heard.
 It is a great time to build your relationship and friendship.
+If you are having a hard time getting starter, try this Box Of 101 Conversation Starters for Couples from Gary Chapman.

 3. You Get More Personal.